-If a candidate feels sick and needs time to recover, s/he needs to submit a request for "unplanned leave" on OpenCampus and inform our Curriulum Officer Ewa Koper.
+If a candidate feels sick and needs time to recover, s/he needs to submit a request for "unplanned leave" on OpenCampus and inform the Scientific Coordinator, Natacha Mendes.
 No need to share any sick leave notification with us, however, they should be kept for the own records.